-At age 24, Gregory Smith was appointed clarinetist with the Chicago Symphony Orchestra by Sir Georg Solti.
-Previously, he was associate principal and E-flat clarinetist of the San Francisco Symphony Orchestra and principal clarinetist of the Sacramento Symphony Orchestra.
-Smith was also principal clarinetist of the Scotia Festival Symphony Orchestra, in Halifax, Nova Scotia, Canada, where he played under Music Director Pierre Boulez; and principal clarinetist of the Ravinia Festival Orchestra in Chicago.
+A California native, Gregory Smith was appointed to the Chicago Symphony Orchestra by Sir Georg Solti.
+Previously, he was associate principal and E-flat clarinet of the San Francisco Symphony Orchestra and principal clarinet of the Ravinia Festival Orchestra and the Scotia Festival Symphony Orchestra in Halifax, Canada, where he played under then music director Pierre Boulez.

-A participant in the Scotia Festival Music in Halifax, Nova Scotia, heard collaborating with members of the Lincoln Center Chamber Players, he also has been a featured guest artist on the Bay Chamber Concerts in Maine with members of the Vermeer Quartet.
-Smith has toured the United States under the auspices of Columbia Artist Management with the Chicago Symphony Chamber Players and has collaborated with such artists as Yefim Bronfman.
-He has regularly been a guest chamber musician and teacher at the Las Vegas Music Festival and at the Affinis Music Festival, in Tokyo.
-He can be heard internationally as a featured soloist and chamber musician on the CBC Radio, Canada.
+Smith has toured the United States under the auspices of Columbia Artists Management with the Chicago Symphony Chamber Players and has collaborated with such artists as Yefim Bronfman.
+He has been a regular guest musician and teacher at the Las Vegas Music Festival and the Affinis Music Festival in Tokyo, Japan.

 Smith has been a visiting professor of clarinet performance at Northwestern University and the University of Michigan.
 He taught at Roosevelt University’s Chicago College of Performing Arts for thirty years, beginning when he joined the CSO in 1983.
 He studied with Robert Marcellus.